MaxPleaner/genrb/README.md

 This is a skeleton for static websites.

-There are three main components:
+There are four main components:

   - the `gen.rb` file, which handles compilation
   - the `Guardfile`, which watches files for changes and re-compiles.
   - an extremely simple static server, `webrick.rb`
+  - a `push_dist_to_gh_pages` script which will deploy the generated site

 ---